Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-03-06-riemann-zeta.markdown

 In the appendix below, I show that $\displaystyle \sum_{n=2}^\infty \frac{1}{n(n-1)} = 1$.
 We've then shown that

-$$\infty = \sum_{\substack{p\\\text{prime}}}\frac{1}{p}$$
+$$\infty = \sum_{\substack{p\\\text{prime}}}\frac{1}{p},$$

 which implies that there are infinitely many prime numbers since if there were finitely many then the above sum could not be infinite.

 Euler's proof is the tip of the iceberg in the relation of $\zeta(s)$ to the prime numbers.
 Another important example is the relationship between the Riemann zeta function and the distribution of primes.
 One can observe that there are fewer primes amongst large numbers than amongst the small ones.
 For example in the list of primes above, the second half of the list has more jumps of size $6$ than the first half of the list.
 Gauss in the late 1700s and early 1800s studied this phenomenon and made precise statements about the rate at which the prime numbers become more spread out.
-He conjectured that asymptotically the number of prime numbers less than $x$ is approximately
+He conjectured that asymptotically the number of prime numbers less than $x$ is

 $$\frac{x}{\log x}.$$

 Since $\log x$ grows slower than $x$, this matches the observation that primes become more spread out amongst larger numbers.
 Further, it gives a candidate function to measure the rate at which primes grow.
-In more precise terms, Gauss' conjecture said the following: if we let $\pi(x)$ be the number of primes less than the real number $x$, then
+In more precise terms, Gauss' conjecture said the following: let $\pi(x)$ be the number of primes less than the real number $x$.
+Then

 $$\lim_{x\to\infty}\frac{\pi(x)}{\frac{x}{\log x}} = 1.$$

 Gauss' conjecture is true, and it turns out that there is a better function to use than $\frac{x}{\log(x)}$ to approximate $\pi(x)$.
-This function is know as $\text{Li}(x)$, and defined by the integral
+This function is known as $\text{Li}(x)$, and defined by the integral

 $$\text{Li}(x) = \int_{2}^x\frac{dt}{\log t}.$$